Euryodus

 Euryodus is an extinct genus of microsaur within the family Gymnarthridae.
-Euryodus is a Lepospondyl from the clade Microsauria that lived during the Lower Permian.
+Euryodus is a Lepospondyl from the clade Microsauria that lived during the Early Permian.
 The name comes from Greek, meaning ‘broad-tooth’.
 It has been found in the southern half of North America, from its original discovery in Texas up to Utah.

 Geological Information

 From the Clear Fork formation, there are many other animals found with Euryodus.
 Most commonly this was other amphibians such as Lysorophus, but includes fish and other reptiles as well.
 Euryodus primus was found to be relatively common in this rock formation.

 The specimen was found in the red clay, cemented by calcite and silica.
 This is similar to what is left in modern rain pools by streams in the same area.
 The abundance of Euryodus in one of these pools suggests that the animal was either not able to leave the water, or did not leave these pools very often.
 Rocks from the Clear Fork formation are known to be from the lower Permian era.